Made from pasteurized or unpasteurized cow's milk

 Country of origin: France

 Region: Auvergne, Rhône-Alpes

 Alternative spellings: Fourme d'Ambert

 Produced in the Auvergne region, Fourme d'Ambert (or simply Ambert) is one of France's oldest cheeses, dating back to the Roman occupation nearly 1,000 years ago.
 It is said that the Druids and the Gauls had developed the art of making this unique cheese.
 In 2002 it was separated from the Fourme de Montbrison, an identical cheese, to receive an individual AOC status.

 The pâté is cream coloured with prominent blue veining.
 The cheese is inoculated with Penicillium roqueforti spores for the growth of blue veins.
-Slightly tangy, savory flavour infused by the bacteria, beautiful complements the distinct notes of butter and cream.
+Slightly tangy, savoury flavour infused by the bacteria, beautifully complements the distinct notes of butter and cream.